rafaelbecks/glow/README.md

 ## What is a Luminode?

 A **luminode** is a visual pattern module.
 Think of it as an oscillator in a synthesizer.
 The core drawing component that generates geometric shapes and patterns.
-Each luminode is a self-contained visual effect that responds to MIDI input, creating structured geometries inspired by computer and kinetic art pioneers like Jesús Rafael Soto, Gego, John Whitney, and Thomas Wilfred.
+Each luminode is a self-contained visual effect that responds to MIDI input, creating structured geometries inspired by early computer artists such as Vera Molnár, John Whitney, and kinetic artists like Gego and Soto.

 ## Features